-Figure 1 displays the smoothed probabilities of being in the high policy response, $(S_t^{Pol} = High)$ while Figure 2 displays the probability of being in a high volatility regime $(S_t^{Pol} = High)$.
-The figures emphasise that all the central banks but Australia switched from a high to a low response regime at some point in the sample.
+Fig. 1 displays the smoothed probabilities of being in the high policy response regime, $\left(\mathcal{S}t^{Pol} = High\right)$ while Fig. 2 displays the probability of being in a high volatility regime $\left(\mathcal{S}t^{Vol} = High\right)$.
+The figures emphasize that all the central banks but Australia switched from a high to a low response regime at some point in the sample.
 Australia stands out in the sense that they have responded on-off to the exchange rate during certain brief periods, ending around 1996.
 UK also stands out, in the sense that they only responded strongly early in the sample; around 1971/1972.
 This period corresponds well with the end of the Bretton Woods system, an exchange rate arrangement where the US dollar was tied to gold.25 After the US dollar's convertibility into gold was suspended in August 1971, several countries that had pegged their currencies to the US dollar changed their arrangements.
-UK abandoned the peg in June 1972 and adopted instead a moving band around the Deutchmark (DM).26 The observed switch to the low response regime is characterised by an increased smoothing parameter (ρ_i), see Table 3 for details, implying an overall decline in the response to the exchange rate.
+UK abandoned the peg in June 1972 and adopted instead a moving band around the Deutchmark (DM).26 The observed switch to the low response regime is characterized by an increased smoothing parameter (ρ_i), see Table 3 for details, implying an overall decline in the response to the exchange rate.

-For Sweden, the switch to the low response regime corresponds well with the adoption of an inflation targeting regime for monetary policy.27 For the three resource rich countries, Canada, New Zealand and Norway, the switch from a high to low response regime came some time in the 1990s, and after they adopted inflation targeting.
-In particular, although Canada adopted the inflation targeting framework already in 1991, our results suggest that the switch did not occur before 1997/1998, corresponding to the time when
+For Sweden, the switch to the low response regime corresponds well with the adoption of an inflation targeting regime for monetary policy.
+For the three resource rich countries, Canada, New Zealand and Norway, the switch from a high to low response regime came some time in the 1990s, and after they adopted inflation targeting.
+In particular, although Canada adopted the inflation targeting framework already in 1991, our results suggest that the switch did not occur before 1997/1998, corresponding to the time when the Bank of Canada stopped intervening systematically in the foreign exchange market, see the discussion in

-25The Bretton Woods system dissolved between 1968 and 1973.
+25 The Bretton Woods system dissolved between 1968 and 1973.
 In August 1971, the dollar's convertibility into gold was suspended.
 The dollar had struggled throughout most of the 1960s within the parity established at Bretton Woods, and this crisis marked the breakdown of the system.
 By March 1973 most of the major currencies had begun to float against each other.

-26The moving band was subsequently replaced by a managed floating in 1992.
+26 The moving band was subsequently replaced by a managed floating in 1992.

-27By 1993, Sweden had been through a turbulent period trying to defend the exchange rate against the DM (crawling peg).
+27 By 1993, Sweden had been through a turbulent period trying to defend the exchange rate against the DM (crawling peg).
 Eventually they gave up defending the currency and adopted instead a managed float for the exchange rate and an inflation targeting framework for monetary policy, see the discussion in Section 2.

-Figure 1: Smoothed Probabilities of high response $(S_t^{Pol} = High)$ the Bank of Canada stopped intervening systematically in the foreign exchange market, see the discussion in Section 2 and in Lama and Medina (2012).
+Fig. 2.
+Smoothed Probabilities of high volatility (S_t^{Vol} =High).

+Section 2 and in Lama and Medina (2012).
 Interestingly, these results are also consistent with Dybowski et al. (2018), which using a Time Varying Parameter Bayesian VAR (TVP-BVAR) model, find the importance of the exchange rate as a determinant of the policy rate to decline throughout the 1990s and 2000s.